-Financial market regulators and central banks around the world regularly warn consumers about the risks related to virtual currencies such as Bitcoin.
+Financial market regulators and central banks around the world regularly warn consumers about the risks related to virtual currencies, or cryptocurrencies, such as Bitcoin.

-The Autorité des marchés financiers (the “AMF”) has already raised awareness among investors about the fact that the anonymity of virtual currency transactions can make it easier for fraudsters to lure investors.
+The Autorité des marchés financiers (the AMF) has already raised awareness among investors about the fact that the anonymity of cryptocurrency, transactions can make it easier for fraudsters to lure investors.

 - Volatility risk